 Adopt a Git branching strategy

-Distributed version control systems like Git give individuals wide flexibility in how they use version control to share and manage code.
+Distributed version control systems like Git give you flexibility in how you use version control to share and manage code.
 Your team should find a balance between this flexibility and the need to collaborate and share code in a consistent manner.

 Team members publish, share, review, and iterate on code changes through Git branches shared with others.
-Adopt a branching strategy for your team so that you collaborate better and spend less time managing version control and more time developing code.
+Adopt a branching strategy for your team.
+You can collaborate better and spend less time managing version control and more time developing code.

 The following branching strategies are based on the way we use Git here at Microsoft.
 For more information, see How we use Git at Microsoft.